quintex-dev/tarun/README.md

     2. Integration Testing
     3. Benchmarking

 Every test function needs to have complete documentation and a clear description of what it is testing.
-The test functions would be written in such a way that they would be able to test the `tarun-service` and `tarun-frontend` codebases independently.
+The test functions would be written in such a way that they would be able to test the `tarund` and `tarun-frontend` codebases independently.

 #### Unit Testing